CSIS-iLab/southbound/src/content/homepage.md

           In 2018, Taiwan and Indonesia signed an MOU that opened the possibility of creating special economic zones and cooperating on infrastructure development.

-        * <strong>Negotiations and Dialogue:</strong>Promote multilevel and all-encompassing negotiations and dialogues with partner countries, and other countries across the Indo-Pacific.
+        * <strong>Negotiations and Dialogues:</strong> Promote multilevel and all-encompassing negotiations and dialogues with partner countries, and other countries across the Indo-Pacific.

         * <strong>Strategic Alliances:</strong> Build a comprehensive foreign aid mechanism and encourage Taiwan businesses to participate in overseas development projects.
 Strengthen official and nonofficial cooperation between Taiwan and foreign partners.